 Although Apple previously made the Apple-1, the Apple II was the company’s first computer that mattered.
 The Apple-1 never sold widely, or in large quantities.
 It was always intended more as a fun demo for Steve Wozniak’s Homebrew Computer Club buddies than a serious money-spinner.

 The Apple II proved different.
 Although users still needed to provide their own monitors, the computer boasted many hallmarks of Apple’s later machines.
 That started with an attractively machined case designed by Jerry Manock, who later went on to design the first Macintosh.
-(For people who couldn’t get out of the hacker mindset, a circuit board-only edition was also available.)
+(For people who just couldn’t get out of the hacker mindset, Apple also made a circuit board-only edition available.)

 As a computer, the Apple II was ahead of its time.
 Most notably, this meant color graphics.
-It also boasted a whopping 1MHz MOS 6502 processor, integrated keyboard, built-in BASIC programming environment, expandable memory from 4K up to 48K, eight expansion slots, and a sound card.
+It also boasted a whopping 1MHz MOS Technology 6502 processor, integrated keyboard, built-in BASIC programming environment, expandable memory from 4K up to 48K, eight expansion slots and a sound card.